aframevr/aframe/docs/introduction/best-practices.md

 ```

 Again be careful what you do in tick functions, treat them as critical
 performance code because they will be run 90 times per second.
+[Consider
+using `utils.throttle`][throttle] to run your code at less frequent intervals.

 ## VR Design